 Minecraft is a PC game where you can dig a mine and craft build a different kind of 3D blocks.
 This game has a world with different landscapes to explore.
 Minecraft game is a winner of 7 game awards.
 Minecraft was originally developed by Markus Passon in 2009 and it was released as a full version PC game in 2011.
 Minecraft Server Hosting is becoming a very popular thing among gamers all around the world.

 You can play this game on your own PC as a solo player or make it a multiplayer game very easily.
 You’ll need to rent or host a server to play Minecraft as a multiplayer game.
-Here are the steps which will help you to start your own Minecraft server Hosting to play the game as a multiplayer game:
+Here are the steps which will help you to start your own Minecraft dedicated server hosting to play the game as a multiplayer game:

 Checking Basic System Requirements:

 If you are planning to run a server on your PC, your system configuration should be sufficient to run a game like Minecraft.
 CPU should be fast and there should be enough RAM on your PC.
 If you visit the official site of Minecraft, there is a warning that running a server on your computer may expose your PC to security vulnerabilities.

 1. Check your internet speed:

 You need fast internet to configure the server, downloading Minecraft, and also to allow multiple players to interact and play the game on your server in real-time.

 2. Check the current Java version on your system: